 Bismarck State College has many cooperative, articulation, or transfer agreements with postsecondary institutions both inside and outside of the North Dakota University System.
 Some of these agreements are established to allow students to remain on campus as they complete their bachelor’s degree.
 In all cases, students seeking to transfer after completing a degree at BSC should consult the academic catalog of their destination college and work with their academic advisor to plan for this transition.

 A minor or major in philosophy is a great companion to any other academic or career pursuit.
 Studying philosophy effectively teaches basic reasoning, writing, and thinking skills.
-It encourages analysis, criticism, problem-solving, and communication, skills in high demand by employers in all fields.
-While the study of philosophy rarely leads directly to a career as a philosopher, people with philosophy degrees often go on to careers in government and nonprofit organizations, law, computer science, administration, consulting, research, teaching, and graduate studies.
+It encourages analysis, criticism, problem-solving, and communication skills in high demand by employers in all fields.
+While the study of philosophy rarely leads directly to a career as a philosopher, people with philosophy degrees often go on to careers in government and nonprofit organizations, law, computer science, administration, consulting, research, and teaching.